tompreston/generationzero-static/content/posts/untitled-bean-jake-ormrod.md

 date: '2017-09-11T17:57:23Z'
 title: untitled - (bean) by Jake Ormrod
 ---
-being asked to fight the fright of yet another night<br>
+being asked to fight the fright of yet another night
-without your body next to mine<br>
+without your body next to mine
-our limbs and souls entwined<br>
+our limbs and souls entwined
-both our thoughts stuck together with loving glue, as we consider me and you,<br>
+both our thoughts stuck together with loving glue, as we consider me and you,
-a future as two<br>
+a future as two

-never alone<br>
+never alone

-with a view to<br>
+with a view to
-partial compromises and hastily settled arguments<br>
+partial compromises and hastily settled arguments
-that would end in pleasant death, a sweet release,<br>
+that would end in pleasant death, a sweet release,
-as at least we had spent it together,<br>
+as at least we had spent it together,
-braced the bad weather forever till that day.<br>
+braced the bad weather forever till that day.

-it is strife beyond words.<br>
+it is strife beyond words.

-my gut leaps a thousand stories at the thought<br>
+my gut leaps a thousand stories at the thought
-on top of thought on top of thought on top of thought<br>
+on top of thought on top of thought on top of thought
-till my mind is fraught with mistakes and what-could-have-beens,<br>
+till my mind is fraught with mistakes and what-could-have-beens,
-two mungus beans in a world of our own making.<br>
+two mungus beans in a world of our own making.

-was it ours for the taking?<br>
+was it ours for the taking?

-i’m sorry for speaking in clichés<br>
+i’m sorry for speaking in clichés
-but it’s all i’m hearing,<br>
+but it’s all i’m hearing,
-when someone tells me that time is healing i want to grab their watch<br>
+when someone tells me that time is healing i want to grab their watch
-smash the clocks<br>
+smash the clocks
-turn off all phones<br>
+turn off all phones
-remove time from this equation<br>
+remove time from this equation
-as its clear discrimination of me,<br>
+as its clear discrimination of me,
-throughout this slow crawl towards supposed independence<br>
+throughout this slow crawl towards supposed independence
-is a poison that i’m not sure i can survive<br>
+is a poison that i’m not sure i can survive